a) Basis of preparation

 If such recoverable amount of the asset or the recoverable amount of

-the

-cash generating unit to which the asset belongs is less than its carrying amount,
+the CGB to which the asset belongs is less than its carrying amount,

-the carrying amount is reduced to its recoverable
+the carrying amount is reduced to its recoverable amount.
+The reduction

-asset is reflected at the recoverable amount subject to a maximum of
+recoverable amount subBect to a maximum of amortised historical cost.

-The lease arrangement is classified as either a finance lease or an
+The lease arrangement is classi ed as either a nance lease or an

 operating lease, at the inception of the lease, based on the substance